 Two of my best friends were also dieting with me.
 They were a huge support for me—especially when I almost grabbed an ice cream cone from a girl I was running by on the boardwalk.
 My craving was just that bad.
 But they talked me off the ledge every single time I wanted to jump.

 If you don’t have support in real life, there are a few places you can look to get some.
-There are several Whole30 based Instagram accounts (@Whole30 and @Whole30recipes are two of my favorites) and on Facebook, the Whole30 Support Group is chock-full of tips and tricks for anyone taking the Whole30 journey.
+There are several Whole30 based Instagram accounts: @Whole30 and @Whole30recipes are two of my favorites.
+On Facebook, the Whole30 Support Group is chock-full of tips and tricks for anyone taking the Whole30 journey.

 Familiarize yourself with the compliant foods

 If you can’t commit these to memory (and who can?), do what I did and download a copy of the approved foods list for Whole30.
 I made sure to check it when I was shopping or dining out.
 This way, I knew what to eliminate from my meals or what I could put in my salad at Whole Foods without making a mistake.
-And, don’t be afraid to ask for modifications when you eat out.
+And when you eat out, don’t be afraid to ask for modifications to help you stick to the Whole30 rules.
 I did and still do.
-Many restaurants are happy to make the accommodations.
+Many restaurants are happy to make accommodations.

 Embrace meal prepping

-To be successful on Whole30, prepping is crucial—both with meals and with your schedule.
+To be successful on Whole30, meal prepping is crucial—both with meals and with your schedule.
 There is no way to get around it.
 I started out taking a look at my weekly schedule to see when I would be out versus when I would be eating at home.
 This helped me gauge when I could cook and when I needed to cook extra for leftovers (which I would often take for lunch, too).
-Memorize these rules for healthy, make-ahead meals.

 Stock up on your go-to foods

 In addition to prepping, knowing what your “hero” foods are—those that you can grab and go, prepare quickly, or that can stave off cravings—can be crucial to sticking to the diet.
+These include Whole30 snacks you’ll want to eat.
 Mine were eggs, frozen shrimp, and frozen blueberries.
-I kept the eggs and shrimp in the house for nights that I didn’t really want to cook or was too tired to throw an entire meal together, because what’s easier than frying some eggs or throwing some frozen shrimp in a pan with oil and garlic?
-Not much.
+I kept the eggs and shrimp in the house for nights that I didn’t want to cook or was too tired to throw an entire meal together—what’s easier than frying some eggs or throwing some frozen shrimp in a pan with oil and garlic?
 The blueberries, though, I kept for when the ice cream cravings hit.
-(Ice cream is always my weak spot!)
+(Ice cream has always been my weak spot.)
 The combination of the sweetness and the cold did the trick most nights and I was able to get through the “sugar dragon” that was calling my name.
-Learning what yours are will definitely save you on those times when you’re in a hurry or feeling tempted.
-Learn more strategies for curbing cravings.
+Learning what yours are will save you on those times when you’re in a hurry or feeling tempted.

 Find your balance

-One of the struggles when you get “off” of a diet is having to figure out balance without regaining all of the weight you lost.
-I didn’t need to figure that out after this, because it really made me think differently about what I was putting in my body.
-After finishing my first round of Whole30, something kind of amazing happened to me.
-I actually continued to lose weight.
-I was perplexed by this at first, because after years of trying to lose weight and keep it off unsuccessfully, this was the first time I continued to lose, even after I was officially done.
-I’m not going to lie—there were doughnuts, cupcakes, and even a fried chicken sandwich to be had after my 30 days was up as I had vacations and celebratory events lining my calendar, but I balanced those out with more good days and clean eating.
-I’m never afraid to have one “bad” eating day again because it will lead me to another.
-If I eat “badly” on the days when it’s necessary (i.e. a work dinner) or warranted (say, a friend’s birthday party), the next day, I’m right back to how I should eat.
-And that’s OK.
+One of the struggles when you go “off” of a diet is having to figure out balance without regaining all of the weight you lost.
+I didn’t need to figure that out after this, because it forced me to think differently about what I was putting in my body.
+After finishing my first round of Whole30, something incredible happened: I continued to lose weight.
+I was perplexed by this at first because—after years of trying to lose weight and keep it off unsuccessfully—this was the first time I continued to lose, even after I was officially done.
+I’m not going to lie—there were doughnuts, cupcakes, and even a fried chicken sandwich to be had after my 30 days was up—I had vacations and celebratory events lining my calendar—but I balanced those out with healthy eating.
+I’m not worried about a “bad” eating day anymore.
+If I eat “badly” on the days when it’s necessary (a work dinner, for example) or warranted (say, a friend’s birthday party), the next day, I’m right back to how I should eat.
+And that’s okay.

 Benefits that go beyond weight loss

 Secondly, it changed my mental state.
 Being able to have such willpower for 30 days made me realize that I am stronger physically, mentally, and emotionally than I thought I was.
-After the first round, I did two more, which were far easier than the first.
-I’m down 36 pounds so far and while I’m not currently on a cycle, I still eat Whole30 style more than 90 percent of the time.
-I have been pushing myself harder in my workouts because I know I’m capable.
+After the first round, I did two more, and they were much easier than the first.
+I’m down 36 pounds, and while I’m not currently on a cycle, I still follow Whole30 more than 90 percent of the time.
+I have been pushing myself harder in my workouts because I know I’m can.
 Whole30 isn’t a diet for me anymore.
 It’s a way of life.
 Read on for more stories of people who lost weight—and kept it off—with the Whole30 program.